 The government, in effect, only had to pay back 10 cents on the dollar in terms of current purchasing power on whatever it borrowed in the thirties.

 In the end, it was the risk avoiders who picked up the tab.
-This is why bonds became known as “certificates of confiscation” during the seventies.
+This is why bonds became known as “certificates of confiscation” during the seventies and eighties.

 This is not a new thing.
 About 300 years ago, governments figured out there was easy money to be had by issuing paper money, borrowing massively, stimulating the local economy, creating inflation, and then repaying the debt in devalued future paper money.